If you are unable to send Text Messages from iPhone, you can find below the steps to fix the problem of iPhone Not Sending Text Messages.

 Follow the steps below to install iOS and carrier updates on your iPhone

-Sometimes, the problem is due to a struck Message thread preventing the iPhone Messages App from functioning properly.
+Sometimes, the problem is due to a struck Message thread preventing the Messages App from functioning properly on iPhone.

 Users have reported fixing Message problems on iPhone by deleting the Last Message that was received prior to the start of the problem and also by deleting multiple old Messages.